 Testing as early as possible is critical, as this allows you to put any findings into action for minimal cost.

-If you are in a large studio who use recruitment profiles for recruitment, simply add some disability related criteria to the recruitment profile – it doesn’t cost anything to do so.
+If you are in a large studio who use recruitment profiles for recruitment, add some disability related criteria to the recruitment profile – it shouldn’t cost much, if anything, to do so.
 If in a smaller studio, good sources of participants are local gaming groups, local and online disability related communities outside of gaming, and large local communities with a central point of contact for disabled members, such as colleges.